pabloprf/PORTALS-tutorial/docs/source/getting_started.rst

    .. code-block:: console

-      pip3 install -e .[omfit,graphics,optimization] --user
+      pip3 install -e .[graphics,optimization,omfit] --user

    However, this installation may fail depending on what sudo permissions you have in the machine.
+These three sub-sets of packages are not required for standard use of PORTALS, but they are recommended to fully exploit what PORTALS can do.

 User configuration